lens-protocol/momoka/README.md

 ## Submitters

 Anything which has some form of "trust" needs some form of "slashing" if they act badly.
 Our submitters will start as a whitelisted array of addresses; for now, this will just be one address LENS owns.
 Once this approach is proven and later down the line, this can be opened up to anyone to be a submitter with incentives but also the ability to lose something if they are a bad actor.
 If the submitters have nothing to lose, then they can flood the system with invalid submissions; this also means the verifier has no incentives to prove the submitters wrong.
 Of course, they can't make up signatures, but they could DDOS the entire system by submitting a lot of invalid data making it hard to catch up and lagging the system.
-Our submitter will be accountable for any mistakes, and a bug bounty will be paid out if someone finds a bad submission.
+Our submitter will be accountable for any mistakes, and a bug bounty will be paid out if someone finds a bad submission once we are out of beta.
+A note on this `CAN_NOT_CONNECT_TO_ARWEAVE` and `BLOCK_CANT_BE_READ_FROM_NODE` can be issues due to other software being down so not critical errors.
+The verifier will retry them later on to see if it still passes.
 This whole system could be decentralised over time.
 For now, we see this as a beta approach to scaling; when I say beta, it doesn't mean it will ever go away.
 It's just our first stab at how we can scale using a hybrid module model.

 It's the submitter's job to validate, build up the DA metadata and submit this to Arweave/Bundlr.
 Once the proofs have been generated with the DA submission, it is uploaded to Aarweave via Bundlr, which response is instant; we will run through the entire flow shortly.
 It is the submitter's job to give back proofs that anyone can contest.
 The submitters are whitelisted, so the verifier software listens out for all DA publications sent from those addresses and verifies it is a valid submissions.